 She bared her fangs at him.
 "Do not scoff at me.
 It is a serious issue.
 Not just the numbers, but the creatures themselves.
 They are inbreeding, Sesshoumaru."
-She continued, hands clenching on the silver arm rests, nails scraping again the metal.
+She continued, hands clenching on the silver arm rests, claws scraping again the metal.

 Sesshoumaru returned his gaze to his mother.
 "What is it to us if they defile their own blood line?"
 He asked.
 As if it mattered to him what the cats were doing in their spare time.

 "It means," She paused, looking at her son.
-"That we do not know what they are capable of exactly.
+"That we do not know what they are capable of.
 Large numbers of youkai with powers we are unsure of worries me.
 Our numbers are fair.
-I say fair only because I am confident that our minions are more powerful than the others, but our enemy's numbers worry me, as I have stated.
+I say fair only because I am confident that our youkai are more powerful than the others, but our enemy's numbers worry me, as I have stated.
 We need more powerful allies," She stood up once again and began to walk towards her son.
 "So, I have come up with a solution to help us out."
 She smiled slyly at her offspring.